KushimoKola/Python_Ingestion/README.md

 # Python_Ingestion
 Data Engineering

+- May 11, 2022
+- Code not working yet because `schedules` and `requests` were not getting imported, to revisit soon

 - Running pip install on mac
     - `https://www.mytecbits.com/internet/python/installing-python-packages`
     - Search and start Terminal: Create New Integrated Terminal.
 The terminal panel will open at the bottom.